cwiz/DRLND-Project-Navigation/WRITEUP.md

 ## Project Description

 This project is introduction to Deep Reinforcement Learning and Deep-Q-Networks (DQN) algorithm.
-DQN has contributed to number of breakthroughs such as superhuman performance in Atari games [1] and AlphaGo.
+DQN has contributed to number of breakthroughs such as superhuman performance in Atari games [1].

 In this project we are using [Unity ML-Agent] Banana Collectors environment.